 - Formatt-Hitech Firecrest Circular Polarizer (use coupon code “DanCarr10” to save 10% from Formatt-Hitech.com and Formatt-HitechUSA.com)

-- I use Peak Design Clutch straps and Leash straps on all my cameras.
-(Use my coupon code "SM10off" to get a 10% discount in the Peak Design store)
+- I use the Peak Design Clutch strap and Leash straps on all my cameras.

 - All my cameras are equipped with the indispensable Really Right Stuff L-Plates.

 The majority of images that I’ve seen from this spot actually have the train coming in the other direction, and I’ve shot that in the past as well.
 To be honest, I think I prefer it this way with the train going from left to right.
 We often “read” an image from left to right (if you’re a Westerner), because this is how we read text, so I think it flows pretty naturally, and gives an impression of the train heading into the Rocky Mountains.
 This means the eye follows the train, then the tracks, and the tracks lead you to explore the mountains at the back of the image.
 I was luck that this day the clouds were particularly dramatic looking, and of course I used a circular polarizer to enhance their contrast, as well as deepen the blue in the sky.

 As you can tell from the angle of the sun hitting the treetops, the sun was almost exactly 90 degrees to the left of the image.
 A circular polarizer’s effect is is at its greatest when the sun is at 90 degrees to the camera’s direction, so this had the maximum possible effect on the blue skies and cloud contrasts.